 Has there been a cure for COVID all along?
 Yes, more than one.
 I myself, a mere blogger, have known this for many months.
 Sadly, your doctor and mine do not know this.
 Why is that?

 The story of how a rogue Chinese virus could be allowed to kill hundreds of thousands of Americans when practical cures are in our grasp is one for the ages.
 It's a tale that involves money, greed, power, politics, corruption, bureaucracy, and plain old incompetence.
 All together, it amounts to a holocaust-level crime.
 I elaborated on this in July in a piece titled, "How To Survive Coronavirus in Three Easy Steps".

 As of today, with the virus rampaging in its 12th month, the official treatment protocol in the US for early COVID is exactly the same as it would be for the common cold.
-No difference in early treatment!
+No difference!
+Go home, rest, drink fluids, take Tylenol, and come back when your lips turn blue and you're gasping for breath!
+We spend about $50 BILLION per year between NIH and CDC and that's the best they've come up with.
 Meanwhile, people are dying, hospitals are stressed, the economy is on life support, and survivors have myriad complications.
 This is no common cold.
 And yet doctors are still not allowed to prescribe the readily available cures in an early outpatient setting.
 There's no excuse for this.

 For the latest on the cures and the fight to get our government bureaucracies to allow them, here are two powerful testimonies from yesterday's Senate hearing on outpatient therapies:

 Dr. Pierre Kory: